camunda-community-hub/TriviaGameExample/README.md

 Then you can start an instance from the modeler and follow complete the tasks in tasklist.

-For the advanced model you will also to create an [OpenAI](https://openai.com/) account and generate a API key to be used by the OpenAI connectors the key can be stored as a secrete called `OpenAI`
+For the advanced model you will also to create an [OpenAI](https://openai.com/) account and generate a API key to be used by the OpenAI connectors the key can be stored as a secret called `OpenAI`